 |Impacts||Systematic risks can impact the industry, market and the overall economy too.||Unsystematic risks can impact only a certain organization or a particular industry.|

 |Examples||Examples of systematic risks are as below:

 ||The examples of unsystematic risks are as below:

 |Protection / Hedging||Concerned with the assets allocation.||Concerned with the portfolio diversification.|

 |Types||The two types of systematic risks are interest risk, inflation risk, and market risk.||The two types of unsystematic risks are financial risk and business-specific risk.|

-Total risk comprises two types of risks that include the risk- systematic risk and unsystematic risk.
+Total risk comprises two types of risks that include risk- systematic risk and unsystematic risk.
 The Systematic risk is broader in comparison to the unsystematic risk.
-Systematic risk is a result of various external or macro-economic factors like political, social, and economical whereas unsystematic risk is a result of factors that are internal or microeconomic in nature.
+Systematic risk is a result of various external or macro-economic factors like political, social, and economic whereas unsystematic risk is a result of factors that are internal or microeconomic in nature.
 Systematic risks are uncontrollable while unsystematic risks can be easily controlled and taken care of with proper implementation of required strategies.
 Systematic risk cannot be minimized or eliminated whereas unsystematic risk can be minimized or eliminated.

 This is a guide to Systematic Risk vs Unsystematic Risk.
 Here we discuss the difference between Systematic Risk vs Unsystematic Risk, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–